VerseMetaVerse/EpicGames/README.md

 # EpicGames
 Information and links about anything Epic Games since Verse is completely dependent on the success of the company

+# Partnerships of the MetaVerse

+Fortnite is winning the metaverse - Epic’s new partnership with Disney is just one more step in building out its virtual realm. https://www.theverge.com/24065901/fortnite-metaverse-disney-epic-partnership

 # Ref

 - https://en.wikipedia.org/wiki/Epic_Games